aarvndhNG/BlackReward/README.md

-# PluginTemplate
+# BlackRewards
-A template of TShock plugin
+A TShock plugin